ApS Company Registration in Denmark

 ApS company registration in Denmark

 A limited liability company (ApS – Anpartsselskab) is the most common form of business in Denmark.
-The registration process for such a company is simpler compared to other legal forms, and the minimum share capital required for its establishment is DKK 40,000.
+The registration process for such a company is simpler compared to other legal forms, and the minimum share capital required for its establishment is DKK 20,000.
 Denmark’s strategic location between Western and Northern Europe, along with its extensive coastline, provides compelling reasons to invest in the country.
-If you need support in registering an ApS company in Denmark, we are here to help you.
+If you need support in registering a limited liability company in Denmark, we are here to help you.

 What is worth knowing about an ApS company in Denmark?